rancher/dashboard/docs/developer/getting-started/development_environment.md

 ### Chrome
 - Install the Chrome `vue-devtools` extension to view the Vuex store.

   > This can consume a lot of the host's resources.
-It's recommended to pause Vuex history (nav to Vue tab in DevTools and toggle the `Recording` button top right of the history section)
+It's recommended to pause Vuex history (nav to Vue tab in DevTools and toggle the `Recording` button top right of the history section).
+Vue devtools will record each mutation, so it's strongly recommended to disable recording early on in debugging, before logging into Rancher.
+Recording Vuex can then be manually toggled on an as-needed basis to safely investigate shared state

 ## Running / Debugging Dashboard